cloudfoundry/docs-bosh/content/recover.md

 ## Creating a recovery plan {: #create-recovery-plan }

-To create a recovery plan, invoke the  `bosh create-recovery-plan` like:
+To create a recovery plan, invoke the  `bosh create-recovery-plan` command like:

 ```shell
 bosh create-recovery-plan recovery-plan.yml